ML-Memory-Profiling-Group/blog_v2/src/content/note/en/intro-to-llm/index.md

 ![][dram-throughput]

 From the chart, we can find that generally the CCCL version consumes more dram throughput than the Eigen one.
 Previously we talked about the low grid size of the Eigen version.
-If the kernel is short of blocks, it will use few SMs, and the number of warp instructions issued per cycle will be limited because most SMs are not active.
+The low SM utilization will lead to slow issue rate of load and store instructions, causing low throughput.
 Remember the average grid size for Eigen implementation is 2.7.
-This makes most of the SM inactive, not being able to issue store or load commands and leave the remaining throughput wasted.
+This makes most of the SM inactive, not being able to commands and leave the remaining throughput wasted.

 Another reason might be  the GPU time of the range.
 If we refer back to the prior section, we can find that the CCCL version takes less than 1/10 GPU time of the Eigen ones.
-Our equation indicates that the denominator is the GPU time.
+Our equation of the throughput indicates that the denominator is the GPU time.
 With the same amount of dram loads and stores, the bandwidth will be multiple times higher if the time is as short as that.
 The reduced time of the CCCL llm.cpp indicates a better usage of dram bandwidth over leaving the bandwidth wasted for a long period of time.

-Furthermore, we can see that in both implementations, the layer norms barely accessed the dram.
+Finally, the layer norms barely accessed the dram in both implementations.
 This is expected because the calculation of the norms doesn't involve any parameters.
 All it needs is to load the previous activations and store the result norm.
 As L2 will not be flushed across kernels, the activation produced by the previous range should still reside in the L2.
 Therefore even if there will be SASS  loads and L1 requests, these accesses will be filtered out by L2 and keep the dram intact.
 That's another reason to explain layer norms use such a little throughput in both implementations other than the grid size.

 [kernel-num]: <kernel-num.png>
 [forward-wallclock-time]: <forward-wallclock-time.png>